-We suggest that patients might be first stratified on the basis of Scv0, to understand the origin of lactate production, and then on the basis of the alactic BE to better understand organ (i.e., kidney) perfusion and volemia.
-Changes in this simple parameter over time may facilitate early restoration of appropriate fluid balance and/or prompt the use of RRT.
+We suggest that patients might be first stratified on the basis of ScvO2 to understand the origin of lactate production, and then on the basis of the alactic BE to better understand organ (i.e., kidney) perfusion and volemia.
+Changes in this simple parameter over time may facilitate early restoration of appropriate fluid balance and/or prompt the use of renal replacement therapy.